The Challenge: Prepare the Next Generation of Clean Energy Workers

 Massachusetts' growing clean energy industries need a robust, diverse, and equitable pipeline of talent to keep up with their work on decarbonization strategies and climate solutions.

-The Massachusetts Clean Energy Internship Program facilitates the placement of college students and recent graduates into paid internships with verified clean energy companies across Massachusetts by providing stipends for interns during fall, spring and summer sessions.
-Since its launch in 2011, the program has allocated over $24 million to place more than 5,000 interns at over 600 unique companies, and 900 interns have received full or part-time jobs at their host companies as a result of their internships.
+The Massachusetts Clean Energy Internship Program facilitates the placement of individuals currently enrolled or recently graduated from college, vocational-technical high schools, or training/certification programs into paid internships with verified clean energy companies across Massachusetts.
+The program offers stipends to interns to gain valuable workplace experience.
+Since its launch in 2011, the program has allocated over $24 million to place nearly 7,000 interns at more than 700 unique companies.
+As a result of their internships, more than 1,100 interns have secured full-time or part-time jobs at their host companies.

 Employers who'd like to participate in the Clean Energy Internship Program can start by creating an account and profile on our Workforce Portal.